sensei-hacker/inavwiki/Modes.md

 ### MANUAL
 Direct servo control in fixed-wing.
+This mode was called PASSTHROUGH mode up to version 1.8.1.

 In this mode there is no stabilization.